pinei/100daysofcode/README.md

 [Kanban](https://github.com/users/pinei/projects/1)

+## #12 at 2021-03-28

+- First steps with Haskell Stack

+## #11 at 2021-03-26

+- Developing a Groovy/Grails backend for administration task automation

+## #10 at 2021-02-...

+- A Node.js script to extract data from Oracle RDBMS to JSON documents using oracledb module

 ## #9 at 2021-01-13

 - Trying an ETL to migrate data from a relational database to JSON format (KNIME)